PlanktoScope/PlanktoScope/documentation/docs/reference/software/product-specs.md

 Regular operation:

-- Image acquisition: stop-flow imaging
+- Image acquisition: stop-flow imaging, JPEG image output
 - On-board image processing: detection and segmentation of objects (batch-processing only)
 - User interfacing: graphical interface accessible through web browser of a connected phone, tablet, or computer
+- Export of data for uploading to EcoTaxa

 Advanced operations: